 "NESTING, a parish in the Shetland Islands, Scotland.
 It is in the mainland, and in the shire of Orkney and Shetland, with the ancient parishes of Lunnasting and Whalsay and the detached islands of the Skerries, annexed.
 It extends about 18 miles in length, with an extreme breadth of 4 miles.
 The inequalities of the surface are considerable, the principal elevations being Catfirth, Doure, and Vidlaw roes.
 The cultivated portion of the parish is but small, the surface being chiefly bare and mossy.
 There are neither roads nor bridges, and agriculture is in a very backward state.
 The inhabitants are chiefly engaged in the fisheries, and consider the cultivation of the land as only a secondary object.
 Limestone, granite, syenite, and mica slate are abundant, but gneiss is the prevailing rock."

-[from The National Gazetteer of of Great Britain and Ireland (1868)
+From The National Gazetteer of Great Britain and Ireland (1868)